yliu213/Simon-Game-for-Arduino/README.md

 - Breadboard or custom circuit board
 - Resistor (for button pull-up or pull-down)

-Ciruit diagram available at Schematic foolder
+Ciruit diagram available at Schematics.jpg in the repository.

 ## Setup Instructions
 Follow these steps to set up the Simon Game on your Arduino: